scottwofford/ae-studio/README.md

 # ae-studio
 take-home test for data scientists

-# Data Science Screening Questions
+# Data Science Questions
 This repository contains answers and code snippets for several data science screening questions.
-Each question is addressed with a concise summary, key solution points, and links to the detailed code or further explanations.
+Each question is addressed with a succint summary, key solution points, and links to the code.

+# Time Spent and Tools Used
+Time spent: 45 min - 1 hour
+Tools used: ChatGPT and Claude (via Cursor)
 ---

 ## Question 1: Appending "!" to a List of Strings

-**Short Summary:**
+**Summary:**
 Create a new list by appending "!" to each string in a list.
-Two methods are demonstrated: using a list comprehension and using recursion.

-**Key Points of the Solution:**
+**Solution:**
 - **List Comprehension:** A concise one-line method that iterates over each string and appends "!".
 - **Recursion:** A function that processes the list element by element, appending "!" and recursively handling the remainder of the list.